 - Google ALLOWS modal overlays that open within the same window that a visitor is browsing.

 - Google DOES NOT ALLOW pop-ups that open in a separate window outside the window the visitor is browsing.

 This means that Google sees no problem with using pop-ups within the same window to engage visitors.
 Presenting a pop-up or overlay that provides relevant value to the content on the page is viewed as a responsible marketing practice.

-On August 23, Google announced some changes to how they view pop-ups, overlays, and interstitials on mobile browsers:
+One August 23, Google announced a few changes to how they view pop-ups, overlays, and interstitials on mobile browsers:

 “Pages that show intrusive interstitials provide a poorer experience to users than other pages where content is immediately accessible.
-To improve the mobile search experience, after January 10, 2017, pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as highly.”
+To improve the mobile search experience, after 1/10/2017, pages, where content is not easily accessible to a user on the transition from the mobile search results, may not rank as highly.”

-This announcement has many digital marketers scratching their heads as to how it applies to their mobile marketing practices and their search rankings.
-While Google is always changing how they index sites, here is what it means for your mobile marketing strategy.
+This announcement has many digital marketers scratching their heads as to how it applies to their mobile marketing practices and search rankings.
+While Google is always changing how it indexes sites, here’s what this means for your mobile marketing strategy.

 Google’s main purpose for this announcement and change in mobile site indexing is to help users access mobile content easier.
 Browsing on mobile can be more difficult and some websites have limited mobile responsiveness.
 Google sees interstitials as making content less accessible.

 This doesn’t mean you can’t use pop-ups or on-site messaging though.
 Here are some examples from Google of what would be acceptable.